 I also understand why musicians use the gear they do and why certain gear is more valuable than others.
 For musicians, sound is important as it’s their livelihood and they can’t run the risk of ruining a performance due to poor sound.
-They also can’t afford to have breakdowns that result in the need to replace important gear mid tour.
-If you make money with your tools, you need to buy good tools.
+They also can’t afford to have breakdowns that result in the need to replace important gear mid-tour.
+If you rely on your tools to make money, you need to buy good tools.

-So back to the customer.
+Anyway, back to the customer.
 Why did he want to replace the SDK?
-Like my guitar adventure, he went with an SDK based on price and thought he could develop his way to quality around that SDK.
+Similar to my guitar debacle, he went with an SDK based on price and thought he could develop his way to quality.
 He was wrong.
-The company ended up having a ton of issues that the vendor simply couldn’t keep up with.
+The company ended up dealing with issues that the vendor simply couldn’t keep up with.
 They had poor support, took on extra developers at $100K per year, grew their QA team and missed their rollout.
 And all for what?
-In the end he had to buy a new SDK.
+In the end he still had to buy a new SDK.

 As Benjamin Franklin once said: “The bitterness of poor quality remains long after the sweetness of low price is forgotten.”